Nigerian Rape Culture – What can Women do?

 - Is there an escape route?
 Open windows or doors that could be quickly reached?

-Protecting Yourself in Public places
+Protection in Public

 These scenarios include while out in cabs (taxis) or private hire vehicles.